I.

 of sunlight on her floor.

-She will continue to glide
+She will continue to glide3.

 through splashes of vivid color